Maryam-gif/Portfolio-/README.md

 # Portfolio-

+main purpose is to learn react, python and database configuration.
 This website is where I will use all of my knowledge and newly learned skills.
-I will be using Svelte

-My plan includes creating a user-friendly website that contains details about me and adds projects I did as part of my course.
-I will add a calculator as a new task for me to do.
-I will be using superbase as a database
+My plan includes creating a user-friendly website that contains details about me and adds projects I did as part of my course and than add react projects from a linketon post idea.